-A resident of Georgia, Dr. Bourdeau is the Chair of the Department of English, Humanities and Communication and an Assistant Professor in the College of Arts and Sciences.
-She previously served as the Director of Academics for Worldwide’s Atlanta Campus.
+Dr. Bourdeau is Associate Dean and Associate Professor in the College of Arts and Sciences.
+She previously served as Department Chair of Humanities and Communication and Director of Academics for Worldwide’s Atlanta Campus.
 She has been with Embry-Riddle since 2000.

 Dr. Bourdeau’s areas of research specialization include 17th, 18th, 19th-century British literature and culture.
-She also has a strong interest in humanities computing.
+She also has a strong interest in digital humanities.
 Dr. Bourdeau focuses on the intersection of visual art and written text as seen in artists/writers such as William Blake and William Hogarth.
-Additionally, she has an interest in managerial communication.

 - Ph.D. - Doctor of Philosophy in English, University of Georgia

-- M.S. - Master of Science in Management, Embry-Riddle Aeronautical University
+- M.S. - Master of Science in Management: General Management, Embry-Riddle Aeronautical University

 - B.A. - Bachelor of Arts in English, Kennesaw State University

 - ENGL 123: English Composition